 The Board of Directors of the Paint Branch High School Educational Foundation is pleased to announce the awarding of eight mini-grants to Paint Branch High School staff.

 The eight winning mini-grants will benefit a variety of programs and classes at the school:

-2. Grant: Mainstream – Publishing of color pages – Brian Woodward, Journalism Teacher
+1. Grant: Mainstream – Publishing of School Newspaper with color pages – Brian Woodward, Journalism Teacher

 As printing costs – especially for color pages – continue to rise, the newspaper consistently struggles to keep up with these fees.
 Everyone wins with color printing!
 Really – since USA Today began as one of the first to publish each cover section of its newspaper in color over 20 years ago it has become the industry standard.
 In the tough economy, the newspaper’s ad sales have lagged behind past years and some of the other schools in the county due to fewer businesses who are willing to invest and advertise.
 This $500.00 grant will provide a partial make-up of the low ad revenue and continue to support the high quality publication that the Paint Branch community expects.

 2. Grant: TV Production/Radio Production Portable Field Set-ups – Daniel Burgos, Media Service Technician